Take a Trip to Tax Town: When Travel Expenses Are Deductible for Your Business

 Client work?
 Skill development?
 Sales?
 Required presence?

-Write this down and officially record the business factors.
-If audited, this will matter.
+You need to document this and officially record the business factors.
+If audited, you can be sure this can make an impact.

 Step 3 — Can I document the business purpose?